ClarkMcGrew/edep-sim/README.md

 		processed.
 * -p <physics-list> : Set the physics list (see G4 documentation for the available lists.
-* -C      : Toggle checking the validity of the geometry.
+* -C      : Toggle checking for overlaps in the geometry.

 If `edep-sim` is run with the `-h` option, it will print a help message.
 There are example macro files in the "inputs" subdirectory.